rachelesmee/website/foss4gukonline2020/sessions.md

 # Don’t Lose Your Way!
 Crowd sourcing the nation's forgotten paths (presentation)

-Dan Ormsby, Jack Cornish, Matt Walker,	The Ramblers & Astun Technology: ⛵ 12:50
+Dan Ormsby, Jack Cornish, Matt Walker,	The Ramblers & Astun Technology: ⛵ 12:50	BST (UTC+1)

 _Walking charity the Ramblers, crowd sourced every lost historic path in England and Wales in just 6 weeks.
 We’ll look back at how, why and what next!_